-Last year, Discovery Island came to life with life-sized, artisan-sculpted puppets of winter animals that included reindeer, foxes, polar bears, penguins and more.
-These "Merry Menagerie" puppets were accompanied by serenading musicians, and they interacted with guests to create a fun and festive atmosphere.
+Discovery Island comes to life with life-sized, artisan-sculpted puppets of winter animals that include reindeer, foxes, polar bears, penguins and more.
+These "Merry Menagerie" puppets are accompanied by serenading musicians, and they interact with guests to create a fun and festive atmosphere.
 We loved how adorable they were, and we were even able to reach out to pet them.
-Unfortunately, they did not make an appearance, but we've kept them in this guide as something to look forward to again in the future.
+You won't want to miss this magnificent crew!

 Tree of Life Awakenings